DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Introduction

-We, in particular, identify three challenges.
-First, although CNN-based MTL models have been proven effective for MTL in convolutional methods~\citep{NDDR-CNN_2019,Mti-net_2020,multitask_mtst_2021}, which better capture the multiple task context in a local field, they suffer from a lack of global modeling and task interaction.
-These CNN-based MTL methods usually focus on modeling locality naturally, thus lacking the capability to model long-range dependency.
-Recently, there have been a few attempts~\citep{atrc_2021} to introduce the global and local context distillation by using scaled dot-product attention.
-However, these distillation pipelines still severely limit the global dependencies and are complex.
+We, in particular, identify three primary challenges in MTL.
+First, although CNN-based MTL models have been proven effective for MTL methods~\cite{NDDR-CNN_2019,Mti-net_2020,multitask_mtst_2021}, which better capture the multiple task context in a local field, they suffer from a lack of global modeling and task interaction.
+These CNN-based MTL methods usually focus on modeling locality naturally, thus lacking the capability to model long-range dependencies.
+Recently, there have been a few attempts~\cite{atrc_2021} to introduce the global and local context through distillation using scaled dot-product attention.
+However, these distillation pipelines often struggle to fully address global dependencies and tend to introduce unnecessary complexity.

-Second, existing Transformer-based models~\citep{transfmult2022,InvPT_2022} excel at modeling the global dependency of different tasks and better focus on global task interactions in MTL.
-However, these plain self-attention mechanisms ignore task awareness of local structures and introduce huge computation costs.
-Specifically, it only focuses on capturing long-range dependencies without task-aware local structures during self-attention processing.
-The queries, keys, and values involve heavy calculation during the interaction, especially for high-resolution inputs.
+Second, existing Transformer-based models~\cite{transfmult2022,InvPT_2022} excel at modeling the global dependencies across tasks and enhancing task interactions in MTL.
+However, these models rely on standard self-attention mechanisms, which overlook the task-specific local information and introduce huge computational costs.
+Specifically, it only focuses on capturing long-range dependencies without task-aware local information during self-attention processing.
+This results in significant computational demands, particularly when dealing with high-resolution inputs, as the calculations involving queries, keys, and values become increasingly intensive.

-Third, although our DeMT method can capture the local and global features, it can hardly select task-relevant features effectively in the corresponding task.
-As a result, the origin DeMT learning by query-based transformer may only focus on the task features and ignore the task-relevant selection, which might be useful for each task.
+Third, although several methods\cite{xu2023demt} combine CNNs and Transformers to capture both local and global features, they struggle to effectively select task-relevant features in the corresponding task.
+This limitation can undermine the overall performance of the model and its ability to adapt effectively across a range of diverse tasks, ultimately affecting its versatility and generalization capabilities.